Intro

 Porter Airlines

-Provides fresh vegetarian and vegan meal options, emphasising sustainability with biodegradable cups, cutlery, and eco friendly packaging.
+Offers fresh vegetarian and vegan meal options, served with biodegradable cups, cutlery, and eco-friendly packaging.

-It also includes snacks like fava beans and shortbread.
-(Note that some meals are not included in all fare types)
+Includes snacks like fava beans and shortbread.
+Note that some meals aren’t included in all fare types.

 Alaska Airlines